tmohayai/ParamSim/README.md

   * erecon: reconstructed energy of neutral particles that reach the ECAL (when track length != 0 and endpoint is not in the tracker).
 Particles that are not reconstructed in the ECAL have erecon of 0.

   * prob_arr: array of PID scores/probabilities (using log-likelihood) for reconstructed particles

   * recopidecal: reconstructed PDG code of the neutral and charged particles with the ECAL.
 A value of 0 is considered if the particle does not reach ECAL.

+  * detected: whether the particle is seen by the ECAL

+  * etime: smeared mc time by 1 ns, reco by the ECAL (if reaches or seen in ECAL only)

 recopidecal: reconstructed PDG code of the neutral particles with the ECAL.
 A value of 0 is considered if the particle does not reach ECAL or if it is not a neutral particle.